 Estadio Monumental, officially called Estadio Monumental Isidro Romero Carbo, was built between 1986 and 1988 and replaced Barcelona’s old ground Estadio Modelo Guayaquil.

-The stadium officially opened on the 29th of May 1988 with a four-team tournament of Barcelona, Emelec, the Spanish Barcelona, and Peñarol.
+The stadium officially opened on 29 May 1988 with a four-team tournament of Barcelona, Emelec, the Spanish Barcelona, and Peñarol.

 Estadio Monumental could initially hold 50,000 spectators, but was expanded to its current capacity in 1994.